-All DRC meetings and committee members are subject to the open meeting requirements of the Ralph M. Brown Act (Brown Act).
+All committee meetings and committee members are subject to the open meeting requirements of the Ralph M. Brown Act (Brown Act).
 The Brown Act imposes public notice and access requirements on committee meetings, and places certain limitations on when and how committee members may communicate with one another.
-At the first DRC meeting, committee members will be given a briefing by the City Attorney's Office about the basic requirements of the Brown Act.
+New committee members will be given a briefing by the City Attorney's office about the basic requirements of the Brown Act.